-Every year, more and more people become interested in self building.
-The government has ambitious plans to double the number of custom build and self build homes by 2020.
+Every year, more and more people become interested in their own homes.
+The government has ambitious plans to double the number of Custom Build and Self Build homes by 2021.
 The Housing White Paper (2017) aims to fix the broken British housing market by introducing a range of reforms.
 These reforms aim to improve the housing market and increase the supply of new homes.

-It is clear that the self-build industry is growing dynamically and there are no indications that this trend will change.
-Therefore, it is of no surprise that the Homebuilding and Renovating Shows are returning bigger than ever for 2019.
+The Self Build industry is growing dynamically and despite Brexit, there are no indications that this trend will change.
+Therefore, it is of no surprise that the Homebuilding and Renovating Shows are returning bigger than ever for 2020.

-Whether you are just starting to explore the self-build industry or have already started planning your dream home (or renovation project), these shows will provide you with vital knowledge and ideas.
+Whether you are just starting to explore the Self Build and Custom Build industry or have already started planning your dream home (or renovation project), these shows will provide you with vital knowledge and ideas.
 From advice on how to find your plot, to choosing the interiors for your bedroom, the HBR Shows give you a unique opportunity to get personalised advice and one-on-one consultations with industry experts.

-Then it will return to to England – Surrey (29th-30th of June) and then London (4th-6th October).
-Following this, it will be in Scotland’s capital city Edinburgh (19th-20th of October), closely followed by shows in the north of England – Harrogate (1st-3rd of November) and the South West – Somerset (16th-17th of November).
+Then it will return to England – Surrey (27-28 June) and then London (25 -27 September).
+Following this, it will be in Scotland’s capital city Edinburgh (17-18 October), closely followed by shows in the north of England – Harrogate (6-8 November) and the South West – Somerset (21-22 November).
 There are plenty of events organised in almost every part of the UK, leaving no excuses for missing a show.

-The Self Build theatre will host specialists who will cover the most important areas of Self Build in 30 min talks.
+The Self Build/Seminar Theatre will host specialists who will cover the most important areas of Self Build in 30/45 min talks.
 At the Masterclass theatre, the exhibitors get the chance to provide advice on their individual area of expertise (20 minutes blocks).

-The organisers of the show have listened to feedback from self-builders from the previous years and in response have organised the Land Hub.
-This area is entirely devoted to a crucial and challenging part of the self-build journey – plot hunting.
+The organisers of the show have listened to feedback from self-builders from the previous years and in response have organised the Land Hub (in the Birmingham and London shows).
+This area is entirely devoted to a crucial and one of the most challenging parts of the Self Build journey – plot hunting.
 If you are at the stage of looking for a plot of land, then we would recommend that you should take part in some of the sessions organised here.

 ASK THE EXPERT

-The HBR show offers a unique opportunity for first hand advice from some of the top self build/renovation, specialists in the UK.
+The Homebuilding & Renovating Show offers a unique opportunity for first-hand advice from some of the top Self Build/renovation specialists in the UK.
 So bring your plans, ideas and any issues you have regarding your project to the Advice Centre.
-The Advice Centre is divided into the following sections: Ask the Expert, Ask the Architect, the Planning Clinic, Ask the Architectural Technologist, and Ask the Builder.
+The Advice Centre is divided into the following sections: Ask the Expert, Ask the Architect, the Planning Clinic, Ask the Builder and Insurance and Warranties.

 This is an amazing opportunity to get valuable information on every stage of your homebuilding adventure.
 Here are just a few experts that you will have the chance to speak with this year: